immersive-web/webxr-samples/js/cottontail/README.md

 Daydream logo looks a bit like a stylized rabbit tail.
 Finally, it's based on some code that I started on Easter day, 2017.

-The real world may rests on the back of a giant tortise, but I propose that the virtual one is bunnies all the way down. ;)
+The real world may rest on the back of a giant tortise, but I propose that the virtual one is bunnies all the way down. ;)